prajitrr/teaching/docs/ucsd-si/interview.md

 You can submit anonymous questions to me any time during the SI session using the link [here](https://forms.gle/DP6pPRdmFoGrqPk88).
 Or, feel free to unmute yourself and ask questions or type them in the chat at any time!

-## Mini-Review: Integration

 ## Mini-Review: Solids of Revolution
 A solid of revolution is any 3-dimensional solid created by revolving a 2-dimensional plane figure about a line in the plane.
-Let's visualize one, specifically f(x)=x<sup>2<\sup>!
+Let's visualize one, specifically f(x)=x<sup>2

 <iframe src="https://www.geogebra.org/classic/v5c6n7rs" style="width: 900px; height: 600px; border: 0px"></iframe>